 Past work by Anne and colleagues documented local ecological knowledge of recreational fishers, divers, and researchers in Puget Sound, Washington, to reconstruct historical abundance of 22 marine species from the 1940s through the 2000s.
-Currently, we are documenting subsistence and recreational fishers’ knowledge to understand changes in Alaska’s fish populations.
+Currently, we are documenting subsistence, recreational, and commercial fishers’ knowledge to understand changes in Alaska’s fish populations.

-Anne and collaborators created a short film called Knowing Fish, which showcases the research the team has been doing to document fishermen’s knowledge.
-It celebrates the importance of fishing in Alaska’s coastal communities and the value of fishermen’s knowledge for science and management.
+Anne and collaborators created a short film called Knowing Fish, which celebrates the importance of fishing in Alaska’s coastal communities and the value of fishermen’s knowledge for science and management.

 Collaborative research with fishermen

 We have done several projects in collaboration with recreational fishing communities in Washington and Alaska.
 Most recently, we have worked closely with fishermen in Juneau, AK, to collect stomachs of Pacific halibut and arrowtooth flounder for a diet study.
-Throughout the summer of 2016, 11 captains collected samples and recorded associated field data.
+Over two summers, 11 charter captains collected samples and recorded associated field data.
 An additional 20 staff members and 160 lodge guests were exposed to project objectives and associated methods.
 PhD student Cheryl also attended the annual holiday party for the Alaska Charter Association in December.
 There, she discussed preliminary results and other topics of interest about the project with local charter captains.
-Overall, Cheryl collected more than 950 fish stomachs with the help of local fishermen.
+Overall, fishermen collected more than 2000 fish stomachs for the project.